 If one wishes to embark his/her career in the nursing sector, getting registered for CNA classes in New Mexico can be an exciting option.
-Only those training programs that are accredited by the New Mexico Department of Health are considered valid.
-As per federal requirements, the potential nurse aide must undergo overall 75 hours of training, including clinical practice and classroom studies.
+Only those programs that are accredited by the New Mexico Department of Health are considered valid.
+As per federal requirements, the potential nurse aide must undergo overall 75 hours of program, including clinical practice and classroom studies.
 Out of these 75 hours, a minimum of 16 hours should be compulsorily scheduled for the hands-on practice.

 Find schools and get information on the program that’s right for you.

 Here are some requirements, which the aspirants are supposed to fulfill.